 - The fabric is lightly yellowed and discolored with dark spots.
 It has been given a gentle soak in mild soapy water, rinsed then air-dried by this seller.

 - Christening gown, handwritten family notes, original storage box

 - Colors: pale ivory with areas of yellowing and discoloration related to age

-- Dimensions: 42" long - gown will fit an infant up to about 6 months
+- Dimensions: 42" long - gown will fit an infant up to around 4 months